Flexible inference of evolutionary accumulation dynamics using uncertain observational data: Results

-To demonstrate how HyperLAU's capacity for uncertain data allows an expansion beyond previous analysis methods, we applied HyperLAU to the full original tuberculosis dataset from \cite{casali_evolution_2014}, including samples for which is no information for some features available.
+To demonstrate how HyperLAU's capacity for uncertain data allows an expansion beyond previous analysis methods, we applied HyperLAU to the full original tuberculosis dataset from \cite{casali_evolution_2014}, including samples for which is no information for some features available (due to the computational difficulty of inferring drug resistances from genome data).
 These uncertain samples have been excluded in our previous example, and also in the applications of other methods like HyperHMM and HyperTraPS before \cite{moen_hyperhmm_2023,aga_hypertraps-ct_2024}.
-With HyperLAU it is now possible to take the full set of 1000 samples into account (see Methods for a discussion of how phylogenetically independent transitions were obtained), and get a more complete evolutionary picture than before.
+With HyperLAU it is now possible to take the full set of 1000 samples into account (see Methods for a discussion of how phylogenetically independent transitions were obtained), and get a more complete evolutionary picture than before. \\

-Figure \ref{results_independent} shows the resistance profiles of the samples embedded in a phylogeny (Figure \ref{results_independent}A) and a visualisation of the transitions occurring in the used input dataset (Figure \ref{results_independent}B), along with a visualisation of the inferred evolutionary pathways obtained by HyperLAU (Figure \ref{results_independent}C).
+Figure \ref{results_independent} shows the resistance profiles of the samples embedded in a phylogeny (Figure \ref{results_independent}A) and a visualisation of the transitions occurring in the used input dataset (Figure \ref{results_independent}B), along with a visualisation of the inferred evolutionary pathways obtained by HyperLAU (Figure \ref{results_independent}C).\\

 In the visualisation of the results we can see a strong preference for a resistance against INH or PRO as the first one to be obtained.
 This clear preference of INH compared to RIF is especially interesting because existing tools like HyperHMM, that were applied to the reduced dataset without uncertainties, do not highlight such a clear difference between those two features \cite{moen_hyperhmm_2023}.
 Their results show more the picture of two competing paths towards INH or RIF, as we also have seen in \ref{subsec art tub}.
 HyperLAU applied to the complete dataset, on the other hand, reports even a high probability for STR to also occur before RIF.
 Looking at the resistance profiles of the data (Figure \ref{results_independent}A), one can see that many of the data points that show a resistance against STR but not against RIF contain at least one feature without reported data and with that have been excluded in previous studies.
 However, HyperLAU predicts a high probability that also PRO might be the first resistance, which was not seen in the previous results by other tools, although it should be noted that this result is less certain, what is indicated by a higher CV obtained by the bootstrap resamples (for a more detailed analysis, see SI).
 Looking at Figure \ref{results_independent}B this seems reasonable, as in Feature 10 (which is represented by PRO) are the transitions ?-? and 0-? the most frequent ones, indicating a lot of uncertainty and little information.
 This shows that excluding data with incomplete data leads to a certain bias at this point.
 After a couple of steps the HyperLAU results loose single highlighted paths and become more diffuse due to the high level of uncertainty.
 However, the clear highlighting of the INH resistance occurring in the first step as well as the occurrence of STR before RIF, is a significant information that once again shows and emphasizes the important contribution by HyperLAU.